JIenpukoH/image-resizer/README.md

 # image-resizer
-Resize and compress image with Convert @ ImageMagick
+Resize and compress image with ImageCompressor